-The email we sent out can be viewed here.
 The idea was to send out our infographic from our industry survey with a few “hotspots” that would have additional content for curious readers.
 The hotspots work on hover for web or desktop clients, and on tap for mobile clients.

 We tested the email in our system, as well as on a few phones so that we could play with the interactive features.
 Everything looked great!

 What Went Wrong